 A real rarity for Chaney fans: Our beloved monster plays a straightforward leading man.
 Lon Chaney and Betty Blythe are a pair of Canadian lovebirds who must flee when he is framed for murder.
 Lewis Stone plays the Mountie charged with bringing Chaney to justice.
-And he won’t give up because as the Hollywood Mounties say: “We always get our man!”
+And he won’t give up because Hollywood Mounties always get their man.

 Lon Chaney… as the leading man?